jinyoungjo/academic-kickstart/content/talk/AMP2023/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Jo, J. (2022).
-Inter-speaker variation in the realization of stem-final coronal obstruents in Korean.
-Poster presented at the 2022 Annual Meeting on Phonology"
+title: "Jo, J. (accepted).
+Individual differences in the pronunciation of Korean stem-final obstruents and their relationship to cognitive traits.
+Poster to be presented at the 2023 Annual Meeting on Phonology"
-event: The 2022 Annual Meeting on Phonology
+event: The 2023 Annual Meeting on Phonology
 event_url:
 location:
 address: